SimformSolutionsPvtLtd/audio_waveforms/README.md

 ```dart
 playerController.pauseAllPlayers();
 ```
-This function works similar to stopAllPlayer but just pauses all players.
+This function works similar to stopAllPlayers but just pauses all players.

 #### Disposing the controller
 ```dart